Transparency and monetary policy

-Presented by Charles I. Plosser, President and Chief Executive Officer, Federal Reserve Bank of Philadelphia, Business Leaders Forum, Villanova School of Business, September 29, 2011>
+Presented by Charles I. Plosser, President and Chief Executive Officer, Federal Reserve Bank of Philadelphia, University of California, Santa Barbara Economic Forecast Project 2012, May 3, 2012

 A limited central bank

 Cato Institute's 31st Annual Monetary Conference ?
 Was The Fed a Good Idea?
 November 14, 2013, Washington, D.C.> President Charles I. Plosser proposes setting limits on the Federal Reserve so that it can better fulfill what he believes is its essential role.
 He considers restrictions on the types of assets the Fed can buy to limit its interference with markets.
 He also touches on the Fed's governance and accountability and ways to implement policies that limit discretion and improve outcomes.